kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

     end
 ```

-When using session[:user_id] the current_user method was finding both a student and a teacher using find_by_id (4) -- as 4 was the session[:user_id].
-Making that distinction solved the issue and allowed me to create specific parts in the views using is_teacher? and is_student? logic.
+When using session[:user_id] the current_user method was finding both a student and a teacher using find_by_id (4) -- as 4 was the session[:user_id] and 4 was the id for a teacher and a student.
+Making the distinction between session[:teacher_id] and session[:student_id] solved the issue and allowed me to create specific parts in the views using is_teacher? and is_student? logic.

-I originally solved it by adding the student object/teacher object to the session with session[:class] = student object, but it was advised that I never push an object into the session, which is good advice!
+I originally solved it by adding the student object/teacher object to the session with session[:class] = student object, but it was advised that I never push an object into the session, which is good to know.

 **Using Logic in the Views**